setu-standards/documentation/app/docs/gelijkwaardige-beloning/README.md

 ## Introduction

-The "Inquiry pay equity" aims to ensure that flexworkers earn and actually receive the same salary as the other employees of the client who perform the same tasks and are paid according to the client's collective labor agreement (CAO).
-To apply equal or equivalent pay, it is necessary to share the staffing customer (inlener) employment conditions with the staffing supplier (uitzender).
-This way, the staffing supplier can accurately translate the pay for each flexworker.
-The SETU has developed a standard to exchange these employment conditions between the staffing customer, the staffing supplier, and CAO parties.
+The "Inquiry Pay Equity" standard aims to ensure that flex workers earn and actually receive the same **remuneration** as the permanent employees of the staffing customer who perform the same tasks and are paid according to the staffing customer's collective labor agreement (CLA).
+To apply equal or equivalent pay, it is necessary to share the **staffing customer** (inlener) remuneration information with the **staffing supplier** (uitzender).
+This way, the staffing supplier can accurately apply equal pay for each of their flex workers.
+The SETU, in collaboration with ABU and NBBU, has developed a standard for the uniform exchange of this remuneration information between staffing customers, staffing suppliers, and CLA parties

 :::info Inquiry Pay Equity standard
 The message model can be found in [Semantic Treehouse](https://setu.semantic-treehouse.nl/message-model/MessageModel_881f9d0c-bdb8-4848-93b2-b45e6624950d).
 There you can also find example messages and validation artifacts in both XML and JSON.